 While the initial goal of levying taxes in Europe is to raise revenue, it is also increasingly a model to discourage certain behaviors.
-Examples can be found in increased tobacco and alcohol taxation.
-In the attempt to reduce the overall alcohol consumption, fueled by the idea that despite drinking being on a long-term decline, public health advocates in Europe campaign for burdensome taxes on alcoholic beverages.
-This is done by varying levels of VAT tax rates on alcohol, but specifically through excise tax rates.
+Examples can be found in increased tobacco and alcohol taxation.6 In the at-

+6 Kofler, G., M.P.
+Maduro, and P. Pistone (eds.)
+(2011) Human Rights and Taxation in Europe and the World.
+Amsterdam: International Bureau of Fiscal Documentation (IBFD), p.
+521. tempt to reduce the overall alcohol consumption, fueled by the idea that despite drinking being on a long-term decline, public health advocates in Europe campaign for burdensome taxes on alcoholic beverages.7 This is done by varying levels of VAT tax rates on alcohol, but specifically through excise tax rates.